aidandyde/bridging_coursework/README.md

 # Bridging Coursework (Year 1)
-Due to the cancellation of the May 2020 Exam season due to Coronavirus, the School of Computer Science asked us to complete this piece of coursework - on creating a simple website using the django framework - to ensure progression to the second year of the degree. <br>
+Due to the cancellation of the May 2020 Exam season due to Coronavirus, the School of Computer Science asked us to complete this piece of coursework - on creating a simple website using the Django framework - to ensure progression to the second year of the degree. <br>
 This is my entry, having followed the instructions provided to create a very basic blog website. <br>
 The site was eventually hosted at PythonAnywhere.com
 ## Areas for future improvement: